 Taxonomic status of Semionotus bellottii

-In a review article about the Middle Triassic ray-finned fishes from the Swiss and Italian Alps, Lombardo (2001) proposed the synonymy of several species under the name Allolepidotus bellottii (Rüppel), which was mistakenly considered the genotype of Allolepidotus.
+In a review article about the Middle Triassic ray-finned fishes from the Swiss and Italian Alps, Lombardo (2001) proposed the synonymy of several species under the name Allolepidotus bellottii (Rüppel), which was mistakenly considered as the type species of Allolepidotus.
 As a consequence, Lombardo’s work has been taken as a reference to represent this genus in several studies (e.g., Feng et al. 2023).

-The genus Allolepidotus was erected by Deecke (1889) including two species: Pholidophorus rueppelli Bellotti, 1857, and Allolepidotus nothosomoides Deecke, 1889.
-Semionotus bellottii Rüppel is not among the species originally included in the genus, and, thus it is not eligible as genotype (ICZN Article 69.1.1).
-Moreover, at the time of Lombardo (2001), A. rueppelli (Bellotti 1857) had been designated the type species of Allolepidotus by Woodward (1895).
+The genus Allolepidotus was erected by Deecke (1889) including two species: Pholidophorus ruppelii Bellotti, 1857, and Allolepidotus nothosomoides Deecke, 1889.
+Semionotus bellottii Rüppel is not among the species originally included in the genus, and, thus it is not eligible as the type species (ICZN Article 69.1.1).
+Moreover, at the time of Lombardo (2001), A. ruppelii (Bellotti 1857) had been designated the type species of Allolepidotus by Woodward (1895).

 The species recognized by Lombardo (2001) was originally published by Bellotti (1857) under the name Semionotus bellottii acknowledging Rüppel as its author.
 Later on, De Alessandri (1910) transferred the species to the genus Allolepidotus and provided the first complete description of the type specimen, which is stored at the Servizio Geologico d’Italia in Rome under the catalogue number ‘P 4431’.
-Lombardo’s revised description of the species is based on the holotype and several specimens from the Kalkschieferzone of Ca’ del Frate (Viggiù, Varese, Italy) and Meride (Ticino, Switzerland).
+Lombardo’s revised description of the species is based on the holotype and several specimens from the Kalkschieferzone of Besnasca/Ca’ del Frate (Viggiù, Varese, Italy) and Meride (Ticino, Switzerland).
 Hence, the validity of the species is well supported.
-Nevertheless, due to significant morphological differences with the type species A. rueppelli (see below), the referral to Allolepidotus Deecke, 1889, cannot be maintained.
+Nevertheless, due to significant morphological differences with the type species A. ruppelii (see below), the referral to Allolepidotus Deecke, 1889, cannot be maintained.

-Herzog (2003) studied Eoeugnathus megalepis Dee, 1939, and concluded that the taxon studied by Lombardo (2001) could represent a species of Eoeugnathus, a hypothesis adhered to here by the senior author (ALA pers. obs.).
+Following a comprehensive morphological analysis of Eoeugnathus megalepis Brough, 1939, and in light of Lombardo’s (2001) detailed description and illustrations of the specimens from Besnasca/Ca’ del Frate, Herzog (2003) proposed that the Italian specimens might represent a species of the genus Eoeugnathus.
+The senior author had the opportunity to examine additional specimens of this same species, sourced from the Kalkshieferzone of Val Mara Site D near Meride (Monte San Giorgio, Mendrisio, Canton Ticino, Switzerland).
+The morphology of this fish, particularly the anatomy of the skull, is strikingly similar to that of E. megalepis (ALA, pers. obs.), which lends support to the hypothesis put forth by Herzog (2003) that S. bellotti may be a species of the genus Eoeugnathus.
+Nevertheless, a comprehensive examination of the holotype specimen and the entire collection is essential to resolve the taxonomic status of Semionotus bellottii.
+Pending such a study, the species is tentatively considered to be Eoeugnathus bellottii (Rüppel in Bellotti 1857).

 Neither De Alessandri (1910) nor Lombardo (2001) provide body measurments for any specimen of “S.” bellottii.
 However, some measurments can be taken from the photograph of MSCNIO P669 (Lombardo 2001 : pl.
 1, fig. B).
 In this specimen, the body proportions and relative position of the fins plot close to the range of variation of specimens attributed to E. megalepis (Figs. 5–6).
-This is in particular true, when individuals of similar size are compared.
 Figure 5a shows that the anal fin is slightly more posteriorly placed in the body of E. megalepis (PreA/SL = 0,75–0,82) than in any other potentially closely related species (PreA/SL = 0,69–0,72).
-However, the specimens of E. megalepis show a clear pattern of ontogenetic variation: the body growths in length anterior to the dorsal and anal fins, which maintain their position relative to each other (Fig. 5b).
-Based on its photograph, the small individual MSCNIO P669, with more anteriorly placed dorsal and anal fins, would fit the trend revealed by the specimens of E. megalepis (Fig. 5a).
-New material recently recovered from the Kalkschieferzone of the Monte San Giorgio is currently under study and will help to clarify the alpha taxonomy and systematic position of these fishes.
-Pending the final results of this latter study, the species is tentatively considered to be Eoeugnathus bellottii (Rüppel in Bellotti 1857).
+The specimens of E. megalepis show a clear pattern of ontogenetic variation: the body growths in length anterior to the dorsal and anal fins, which maintain their position relative to each other (Figs. 5a, 6a).
+Based on its photograph, the small individual MSCNIO P669, with more anteriorly placed dorsal and anal fins, roughly follows the trend revealed by the specimens of E. megalepis, although it is significantly smaller than the smallest of them.